1. Introduction

 Christopher reads every submission personally.
 After reviewing the AI-drafted feedback alongside your submission, Christopher will provide his own personal feedback, which may confirm, modify, expand, or replace the preliminary AI-drafted feedback in whole or in part.
 Christopher's personal feedback is the authoritative feedback for your submission.

 Anthropic processes the data we send under its standard API terms.
 Anthropic does not use API inputs to train its models by default, and we have not opted into any program that would change this.
 Anthropic retains API inputs and outputs only as needed to provide the service and maintain abuse and safety detection.
-We have not configured the Platform to share your submissions with any other AI provider.
+We have not configured the Platform to share your written essay or performance-task submissions with any AI provider other than Anthropic.

 4.5 Communications